History of Paraguay: Francisco Solano López

 Francisco Solano López became the second and final ruler of the López dynasty.
 After his father's death on 10 September 1862, the Paraguayan Congress elected him president on 16 October 1862.
-Solano López consolidated his power by imprisoning his critics.
+Solano López solidified his power by imprisoning his critics.

-The export of yerba mate and wood products maintained the balance of trade between Paraguay and the outside world.
-The Paraguayan government was protectionist, never accepting loans from abroad, and employed high tariffs against the importation of foreign products.
-This protectionism made the nation self-sufficient, while avoiding the debt incurred by Argentina and Brazil.
+The export of yerba mate and tobacco maintained the balance of trade between Paraguay and the outside world.
+The Paraguayan government was mercantilistic, never accepted loans from abroad, and employed high tariffs to forestall imports.
+This mercantilism maintained the nation's self-sufficiency, which hailed from the Francia period.
+The trade surplus also allowed for the accumulation of hard currency, which both López used to purchase weaponry and machinery from Europe.

-Solano López had as a lover an Irish woman, Eliza Lynch.
-"La Lynch", as she became known in Paraguay, was a strong-willed, charming, witty, intelligent woman who became a person of enormous influence.
-Lynch bore Solano López five sons and one daughter, although the two never married.

 Solano López is a controversial historical figure.
-George Thompson, an English engineer who worked for the younger López, called him "a monster without parallel".
-Solano López's conduct laid him open to such charges: his miscalculations and ambitions plunged Paraguay into a war with Argentina, Brazil, and Uruguay.
-The war resulted in the loss of roughly half of Paraguay's population and almost erased the country from the map.
+George Thompson, an English engineer who worked for him, called him "a monster without parallel".
+The dictator's conduct provoked these charges: his miscalculations and ambitions led Paraguay to war with Argentina, Brazil, and Uruguay simultaneously, a war which led to the loss of roughly half of the country's population and almost meant the end of its existence as an independent nation.
 During the war, Solano López ordered the executions of his own brothers and had his mother and sisters tortured when he suspected them of opposing him.
-Thousands of others, including Paraguay's bravest soldiers and generals, also went to their deaths before firing squads or were hacked to pieces on Solano López's orders.
-Others saw Solano López as a paranoid megalomaniac, a man who wanted to be the "Napoleon of South America".
+Thousands of others also went to their deaths before firing squads or were hacked to pieces on Solano López's orders, including most foreigners who then lived in the country.

-However, others portray Solano López as a patriot who resisted Argentine and Brazilian designs on Paraguay.
-They view him as a tragic figure caught in a web of Argentine and Brazilian duplicity who mobilized the nation to repel its enemies, holding them off for five years until Paraguay was finally overrun and prostrate.
-Paraguayans today regard Solano López as the nation's foremost hero.